 Summary of Income Included and Excluded by Person Live-in aides Income from all sources (both earned and unearned) is excluded [24 CFR 5.609(b)(8)].
 Foster Child or Foster Adult Income from all sources (both earned and unearned) is excluded [24 CFR 5.609(b)(8)].
-Head, spouse, or cohead Other adult family members All sources of income not specifically excluded by the regulations are included [24 CFR 5.609(a)].
+Head, spouse, or cohead All sources of income not specifically excluded by the Other adult family members regulations are included [24 CFR 5.609(a)].
 Minors Earned income of children under eighteen (18) years of age is excluded [24 CFR 5.609(b)(3)].
 All sources of unearned income, except those specifically excluded by the regulations, are included.
-Full-time students eighteen (18) years of age or older (not head, spouse, or cohead) deduction is excluded [24 CFR 5.609(b)(14)].
+Full-time students eighteen Earned income in excess of the dependent deduction is (18) years of age or older (not excluded [24 CFR 5.609(b)(14)]. head, spouse, or cohead) All sources of unearned income, except those specifically excluded by the regulations, are included.